Frome: Roman

-Toponymy of 'Frome'
+Toponymy of "Frome"

-The name Frome comes from the Brythonic word *frāmā (Modern Welsh ffraw) meaning fair, fine or brisk and describing the flow of the river.
-In 2019 the BBC ranked Frome as, among places in the UK, having the most difficult name to pronounce.
+The name Frome comes from the Proto-Brythonic word *frāmā (Modern Welsh ffraw), itself from Proto-Celtic *srōm- meaning fair, fine or brisk and describing the flow of the river.
+In 2019, the BBC ranked Frome as, among places in the UK, having the most difficult name to pronounce.

 A church built by St. Aldhelm in 685 is the earliest evidence of Saxon occupation of Frome.
 Aldhelm was a member of the Wessex royal family, cousin to King Cenwealh.
 The name was first recorded in 701 when Pope Sergius gave permission to Bishop Aldhelm to found a monastery "close to the river which is called From" (Latin: "juxta fluvium qui vocatur From").

 The Saxon kings appear to have used Frome as a base from which to hunt in Selwood Forest.
 In 934 a witenagemot was held there, indicating that Frome must already have been a significant settlement, with even a royal palace.
 The charter names a Welsh sub-king, sixteen bishops and twenty five ministers, all called by Æthelstan, now regarded as the first king of England. Æthelstan's half-brother, King Eadred (son of Edward the Elder), died in Frome on 23 November 955.